DrMoriarty/godot-local-notification/README.md

+# godot-local-notification

-This is a module for [Godot Game Engine](http://godotengine.org/) which add local notification feature (for Android only).
+This is a module for [Godot Game Engine](http://godotengine.org/) which add local notification feature.

-To use it, make sure you're able to compile the Godot android template, you can find the instructions [here](http://docs.godotengine.org/en/latest/reference/compiling_for_android.html).
-After that, just copy the the localnotification folder to godot/modules and recompile it.

-Also you should add `org/godotengine/godot/GodotLocalNotification` into android.modules config section of your project.

-Example:
+## Android usage (You need godot version 3.2.2.beta or higher.)

+Copy `LocalNotification.gdap` to `android/plugins`.
+Then enable plugin `LocalNotification` in export settings.

+## iOS usage

+Coming soon...

+Usage example:

 ```
-if Globals.has_singleton("GodotLocalNotification"):
+if Globals.has_singleton("LocalNotification"):
-        var ln = Globals.get_singleton("GodotLocalNotification")
+        var ln = Globals.get_singleton("LocalNotification")
         ln.showLocalNotification("Message", "Title or application name", 20, 1)
         # 20 is an interval in seconds
         # 1 is a notification tag